-The capital city has a compact centre that is easy to navigate on foot or by tram if you're feeling lazy.
+The capital city has a compact centre that is easy to navigate on foot.
 There's two main parts, the medieval Upper Town, home to historic buildings, museums and galleries.
 The second is Lower Town, a much more lively area, packed with cafés, parks and nightlife.
 One of Zagreb's quirkiest attraction is the Museum of Broken Relationships, which features objects that were no longer wanted after a break-up.
 Each exhibit has details of the relationship's demise.
 If you're feeling inspired, anyone can donate an item from a previous relationship.
 They also have a gift shop, probably selling shattered dreams, sour sweets or empty words.